-These are the RoboCup Junior Soccer Entry rules for the 1:1 Lightweight League, proposed for suggested use by regional and super-regional tournaments in the 2023 season.
-They are released by the RoboCup Junior League Committee.
+These are the RoboCupJunior Soccer Entry rules for the 1:1 Lightweight League and 1:1 Standard Kit League proposed for suggested use by regional and super-regional tournaments in the 2025 season.
+They are released by the RoboCupJunior League Committee.
 The English version of these rules has priority over any translations.

-The aim of this document is to provide an entry-level ruleset for RoboCup Junior Soccer that is harmonized across regions and that may be used as-is or adapted to specific needs at regional and super-regional tournaments.
+The aim of this document is to provide entry-level rulesets for RoboCupJunior Soccer that are harmonized across regions and that may be used as-is or adapted to specific needs at regional and super-regional tournaments.
 Some regions already have their own, separate version of Soccer Entry rules.
 Teams are advised to check with the local tournament organizers and Regional Representative regarding updates and changes to this ruleset specific to their location.
 Each team is responsible for verifying the correct and latest version of the rules prior to competition.